ibm-cloud-docs/log-analysis/faq.md

 ```
 {: pre}

-To get the name of the instance, run the following command `ibmcloud resource service-instances --all-resource-groups`.
+To get the name of the logging instance, run the following command `ibmcloud resource service-instances --all-resource-groups`.

 ## Can I import archived data into the UI?
 {: #faq_10}